-The best policy in the model is one in which the nominal interest rate is zero-the Friedman rule for the optimum quantity of money (Friedman 1969).
+The fact that costly private substitutes for government fiat money can reduce welfare was demonstrated by Schreft (1992a), and the model presented below is an extension of hers.
+This fact should not be surprising-as I argue below, we should expect the same result in any model with multiple means of payments.
+The interest foregone when holding currency is an opportunity cost to private agents, and they are willing to incur real resource costs to avoid it.
+The resource cost of a money substitute is a social cost, while the interest cost associated with currency is not.
+Thus the private incentive to provide a substitute for government currency is greater than the social benefit (Wallace [1986]).
+The best policy in the model is one in which the nominal interest rate is zero-the Friedman rule for the optimum quantity of money (Friedman [1969]).
 For a given positive nominal interest rate, however, Schreft (1992a) has shown that quantitative restrictions on the use of credit as a means of payment can improve welfare.
-The same is true for stored value as well, since stored value is just another form of credit as a means of payment; if nominal interest rates are positive, then the right kind of quantitative constraints on stored value cards, if practical, can improve welfare by preventing the most wasteful uses.
-A non-interest-earning reserve requirement on stored value liabilities is inferior to quantitative constraints because it imposes an inframarginal tax on users of stored value.
+The same is true here as well, since stored value is just another form of credit as a means of payment; if nominal interest rates are positive, then the right kind of quantitative constraints on stored value cards, if practical, can improve welfare by preventing the most wasteful uses.
+A noninterest-earning reserve requirement on stored value liabilities is inferior to quantitative constraints because it imposes an inframarginal tax on users of stored value.